 When you store your computer in its case.
 Do not put your power adapter or anything else on the top of your computer.
 The case is only large enough for the laptop, and putting items in with it can damage the screen.

-A lint-free cloth or a paper towel is the best way to clean your laptop’s screen.
+A microfiber cloth or a paper towel is the best way to clean your laptop’s screen.
 When a more thorough cleaning is required, a rubbing alcohol solution will do the job.
 Using Windex (or other ammonia-based cleaners) is not recommended because the ammonia may yellow the screen over time.

 Over time, your battery’s maximum capacity will decrease.
 There are three things you can do to minimize this: